 #3.
 Fish and Fun Seeker

-Pick up a copy of “ Let’s go Fishing” at a visitor info centre, then head to the Lockport Heritage Provincial Park ( east side of the bridge) or Selkirk Park or waterfront to cast your line.
-The catfish and, in the fall, walleye are waiting for you, whether you are master angler material, or just want a day relaxing in the sun, Red River North is the perfect fishing destination.
+Pick up a copy of “ Let’s go Fishing” at a visitor info centre, then head to the Lockport Heritage Provincial Park (east side of the bridge), Selkirk Park, or the waterfront to cast your line.
+The catfish and walleye are waiting for you.
+Whether you are master angler material, or just want a day relaxing in the sun, Red River North is the perfect fishing destination.

 Photo: Selkirk Waterfront

-While at Selkirk Park, enjoy the picnic tables under their leafy canopy, the beachy swimming pool, the skateboard park and the walking/birdwatching trails – something for everyone!
+While at Selkirk Park, enjoy the picnic tables under their leafy canopy, the beachy swimming pool, the skateboard park, and the walking / bird watching trails.
 There’s a boat launch there as well.

 Photo: Fishing in Selkirk Park